Religion in Kazakhstan: Freedom of religion and religious tolerance

 Kazakhstan has a very diverse and stable religious background.
 However, some reported occurrences of persecution against Hare Krishnas and Jehovah's Witnesses for proselytizing have raised concern in the international community.

-Article 22 of the Constitution of the Republic of Kazakhstan states that "everyone has the right to a freedom of conscience.”
+Article 22 of the Constitution of the Republic of Kazakhstan states that "everyone has the right to a freedom of conscience."
 On May 18, 2011, the President of Kazakhstan adopted a decree establishing the Agency for Religious Affairs.
 The mission of the Agency is to coordinate interaction between the government, religious groups and civil society in order to ensure religious freedom in Kazakhstan.

-In 2003 Kazakhstan established Congress of Leaders of World and Traditional Religions, that aims to facilitate religious dialogue ensuring inter-religious tolerance, and freedom in Kazakhstan.
+In 2003, Kazakhstan established the Congress of Leaders of World and Traditional Religions, which aims to facilitate religious dialogue ensuring inter-religious tolerance and freedom in Kazakhstan.

 In 2023, the country was scored 1 out of 4 for religious freedom.
 It was noted that legal amendments in 2022 placed extra restrictions on citizens.